Create your first Windows virtual machine in the Azure portal

-On the Settings blade, you can change the storage and networking options.
-For a first virtual machine, you can generally accept the default settings.
-If you selected a virtual machine size that supports it, you can try out Premium Storage by selecting Premium (SSD) under Disk type.
-When you are done making changes, click OK.
+On the Settings blade, you can change the storage and network options.
+For this tutorial, accept the default settings.
+If you selected a virtual machine size that supports it, you can try Azure Premium Storage by selecting Premium (SSD) in Disk type.
+When you're done making changes, click OK.

 Click Summary to review your choices.
-When you're done, click OK.
+When you see the Validation passed message, click OK.

-While Azure creates the virtual machine, you can track the progress under Virtual Machines in the hub menu.
+While Azure creates the virtual machine, you can track the progress in Virtual Machines on the hub menu.

 Select the virtual machine from the list.